pistocop/elastic-certified-engineer/dockerfiles/README.md

 **⚠️ Warning:**
-Clusters from `01` up to `14` was build and used to prepare the ES certificate exam and contain better documentation.
+Clusters from `01` up to `14` was build and used to prepare the ES certificate exam and contain better documentation.<br>
 Other clusters (`>14`) are build for testing purposes and there is no guardantee about clarity and functioning.